Residential House Cologne Hahnwald / Corneille Uedingslohmann Architekten

 -

-Swimming Pool
+- Swimming Pool : KWS Schwimmbadanlagen GmbH

-From the architect.
+Text description provided by the architects.
 The original planning brief foresaw an adaptation of the existing house, which was inhabited by the building owner at the time.
 The home owner’s driving aspiration for the project was the integration of a swimming pool with a visual relationship to the outside.
 After many design variations and the exhaustion of all building parameters it became clear this would not be feasible within the constraints of the old house.
 However the strong desire for a private swimming pool remained, leading the owner to the courageous decision to tear down the original house and build new in order to realize their ideas.

 'House for a swimming pool': the new building was designed for and around the desired swimming pool.
 Further complicating the design was the development of a structure that would fit within the restrictive polygonal plot while respecting the given lines of the street and neighboring homes.
 The resulting diamond-shaped shell responds precisely to these parameters while exploiting the spatial possibilities of the pointed piece of land it occupies.